NUStreaming/BoB/README.md

-# A Hybrid Bandwidth Prediction for RTC Systems
+# A Hybrid Bandwidth Prediction for RTC Systems (Cite this Paper)

  Code for paper titled: "BoB: Bandwidth Prediction for Real-Time Communications Using Heuristic and Reinforcement Learning" as submitted to IEEE TMM.

 # Challenge-Example